 If you are looking to bake up 6 of the BEST-tasting, perfectly spiced, jumbo, bakery-style Pumpkin Muffins, you have come to the right post.
 This recipe makes the fluffiest, yummiest muffins you will ever try!
 They are moist, and feature a crisp cinnamon & sugar top.

 Did you know that bakery style muffins are my weakness?
-For real though, I haven’t found a flavor I did’t like.
-Typically, I buy mine from our groceyr bakery, or farm stands where they go for as much as $3 each!
+For real though, I haven’t found a flavor I didn’t like.
+Typically, I buy mine from our grocery bakery, or farm stands where they go for as much as $3 each!

 I love to unwrap the paper liner from jumbo muffins and carefully separate the tops from the bottoms.
 There is just something so magical about eating the moist, fluffy, cakey bottom layer first.